Answer: they each created the whole thing. On their own. It

 P.S.
 I must have seen that page when I was in Sol's office and he was going through the rejects stack looking for pages for me to try inking.
 I don't think I ever got to look through those pages again.

-Ditko on who created Spider-Man (link may not work properly,
+Ditko on who created Spider-Man (the link may not work properly,

 but happy Googling - it's out there somewhere, or you can always